-Elena Jovičić1 Danijela Stojanović2
+Elena Jovičić1 Danijela Stojanović2 Institute of Economic Sciences, Belgrade, Serbia

 Considering the growing presence of China in Serbia and deepening the overall bilateral relations, the main objective of the paper is to analyze the major trends and changes in the bilateral merchandise trade between both countries.
 The paper also focuses on exploring the main challenges as well as determinants for enhancement of trade relationships in the upcoming period.